Syed Muhammad Anwer: Denial of women's inheritance right is un-islamic

+Transgender Persons Act

-In 2023, Acting FSC Chief Justice Dr Syed Muhammad Anwer ruled that the Transgender Persons (Protection of Rights) Act 2018 is incompatible with Islamic principles.
+In 2023, as Acting FSC Chief Justice, Anwer ruled that the Transgender Persons (Protection of Rights) Act 2018 is incompatible with Islamic principles.
 In the 108-page judgement, the court concluded that the use of the term “transgender” for gender identity based on self-perceived identity, contrary to the biological sex of the person, was against the injunctions of Islam.
-Arabic Translation of Judgment.